Walter Edward Gaskin Sr: Post-military career

 After retiring from the Marine Corps, Gaskin worked as the Managing Director in Charge of Operation Management Complex of Global Bank in Irvine, California, and then as Chief Executive Officer of La Porte Technology Defense (LAPORTECH).

 In January 2021, North Carolina Governor Roy Cooper named Gaskin the next Secretary of the North Carolina Department of Military and Veterans Affairs.
 On March 28, 2024, Gaskin announced that he would be stepping down in his role as head of the North Carolina Department of Military and Veterans Affairs following harsh criticism from Republican lawmakers over his decision to close the Fayetteville, North Carolina, retirement home for veterans.

-Gaskins serves on the Board of Directors of the Institute for Defense and Business, a non-profit "education institute."
+Gaskin serves on the Board of Directors of the Institute for Defense and Business, a non-profit education institute.

 Zinnerman stolen valor

 In July 2023, Gaskin faced scrutiny in the stolen valor case of Billy Zinnerman, a disgraced former Marine Corps PFC (E-2) who received an Other Than Honorable Discharge from the Marine Corps.
 Zinnerman had been posing as a decorated SgtMaj (E-9).
 Gaskin wrote a letter of recommendation for Zinnerman, in which he stated that "I've had the opportunity to witness first-hand his superior performance, bravery, and dedication to duty while in combat in Desert Storm/Desert Shield in Iraq and the Liberation of Kuwait."
 Gaskin had met a Sgt Major on a visit to Kuwait.
 Years later, Zimmerman met Gaskin and "reminded" him of their meeting.
 Gaskin assumed that Zimmerman was the Sgt Major he had met in Kuwait.
 (Zinnerman never served in Iraq during Desert Storm/Desert Shield.)
 Subsequently, Gaskin's letter of recommendation was based on information given him by Zinnerman.